darrylb123/usbrelay/README.md

 ZAQ12_2=0
 ```

+### Python Extension:
 This also optionally includes a python extension.
 In order to build the python extension, you must have the Python 3 development libraries installed.
+The docker build process will produce the python library as well.

 Debian:
 ```
-##Install Python3 dev pacakage
+##Install Python3 dev package
 # sudo apt install libpython3.5-dev
 ```